eladnava/mailgen/README.md

     }
 };

-// Generate an HTML email using mailgen var emailBody = mailGenerator.generate(email);
+// Generate an HTML email with the provided contents var emailBody = mailGenerator.generate(email);

+// Generate the plaintext version of the e-mail (for clients that do not support HTML) var emailText = mailGenerator.generatePlaintext(email);

+// Optionally, preview the generated HTML e-mail by writing it to a local file require('fs').writeFileSync('preview.html', emailBody, 'utf8');

-// `emailBody` now contains the HTML body.
+// `emailBody` now contains the HTML body,
+// and `emailText` contains the textual version.
+//
 // It's up to you to send the e-mail.
 // Check out nodemailer to accomplish this:
 // https://nodemailer.com/